CLeeSpruit/Serendipity/README.md

 Serendipity is a javascript library that generates custom random numbers.

 Note that this currently just uses Math.random() for psuedo-random generation.
-If you need closer to true random, there are plenty and plenty of libraries made by people who know their stuff far better. 😉 This was created because I was stick of creating the same random function over and over again.
+If you need closer to true random, there are plenty of libraries made by people who know their stuff far better. 😉 This was created because I was sick of creating the same random function over and over again.

 ## Installation